wighawag/conquest-website/src/routes/devlog/first-alpha.md

 We will also improve the UX and offer a more visible experience when possible.
 As mentioned above, the plan is to make more use of subgraph to fetch data more efficiently.

 In term of gameplay, while the game is very simple, we are happy with the current design.
 Having said that, we will be looking at adding extra social feature to the core game like public alliances.
 We might also investigate the addition of extra features.
+But this will come later,

 We will keep you posted!